-Why is this a good opportunity to examine your potential for codependency healing like never before?
-If you’re a fixer, this may be the first time ever that you can’t do it.
-You can’t fix anything, and for maybe the very first time you can’t even try.
-This distance gives you the chance to create some space with your codependents who aren’t living with you.
-Take this opportunity to relax your vigilance.
-It’s been months, and you may miss them terribly, but you can let go of the guilt.
+Being separated from loved ones was a good opportunity to examine your potential for codependency healing like never before.
+If you’re a fixer, this may have been the first time ever that you couldn’t do it.
+You can’t fix the problems, and for maybe the very first time you couldn’t even try.
+This distance gave you the chance to create some space with your codependents who aren’t living with you.
+But you still can take opportunity to keep up your boundaries.
+The world has opened up again, but you don’t have to go back to old patterns.

-The pandemic is offering the possibility of change with no consequences.
-It’s a get out of jail free card for fixers who can’t help trying to control the outcomes of their loved one’s lives.
-With the virus keeping you apart, you don’t have to set boundaries about what you will or won’t do.
-Your codependent can’t hate or abuse you for not running errands, not lending money, not walking the dogs or babysitting the grandchildren.
+The pandemic offered the possibility of change with no consequences.
+It was a get out of jail free card for fixers who can’t help trying to control the outcomes of their loved one’s lives.
+With the virus keeping you apart, you didn’t have to set boundaries about what you will or won’t do.
+Your codependent couldn’t hate or abuse you for not running errands, not lending money, not walking the dogs or babysitting the grandchildren.
 Imagine, there are no legal issues to deal with, either.
 Now can you keep your boundaries in place for a more serene life?

 If you are coping with a loved one with a mental illness, by all means stay in touch.
 Stay connected with loved ones at risk, and be sure to tell your family members or trusted friends if you are at risk in an abusive relationship.
 But the care-taking doesn’t have to be obsessive, and you don’t have to put yourself at risk.